tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-1.md

 Here we have moved much of the circle state and behavior into an object literal.
 If we run this example now we will see the red circle drawn on the screen, but it is not moving.
 To get the circle moving again, you will need to add more code.

+## <a id="section3">III.
+A better Object literal

+Let's get our circle object moving and boucing now:

 **Add the following to classes.js:**

 ```javascript